A650 road: Route description

 The road begins at a roundabout with the A629 Skipton to Rotherham road in Keighley.
 The B6265 road (which was formerly the A629 until the bypass to Skipton was opened) also filters into the roundabout.
 The road heads south along the edge of Keighley town centre and is single carriageway until it intersects with the A6035 spur road heading south through the town.
 The road then becomes dual carriageway and arrives very quickly at the next roundabout with local roads in the Aireworth suburb of Keighley.

 Hereafter the road is travelling in a south easterly direction through the Aire Valley towards Bingley.
 The route here has blue measured mile signs so that drivers can test their vehicles and odometers.
 The next roundabout is at Crossflatts before the road heads into Bingley and instead of bypassing the town, it goes through the very centre at the lowest point in the valley, before intersecting with the old A650 route at the Bankfield roundabout in Cottingley.

 The road carries on through Nab Wood (where the eastbound side has a bus lane) to emerge at the improved roundabout at Saltaire and the junction with the A657.
 The road then carries on in a southerly direction through Saltaire village which merges seamlessly into Shipley town.
 Where the A6038 leaves the road at an acute angle of 45° to the east is known as "The Branch".
 The adjacent pub called The Branch was purchased by Bradford Council in 2018 to allow for its demolition in a £42 million scheme to improve the junction.
-The A650 road continues into Bradford, again with a bus lane on the southbound side (IE towards Bradford).
+The A650 road continues into Bradford, again with a bus lane on the southbound side (i.e. towards Bradford).